Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

             end
         end

-As a result, in the library, combining any :class:`Cost` having an implementation of :meth:`applyProx` with a :class:`LinOp` which is semi-orthogonal (its :meth:`makeHHt` returns a :class:`LinOpDiag` with a constant diagonal) results in a new :class:`Cost` which has an implementation of :meth:`applyProx`.
+As a result, in the library, combining any :class:`Cost` having an implementation of :meth:`applyProx_` with a :class:`LinOp` which is semi-orthogonal (its :meth:`makeHHt_` returns a :class:`LinOpDiag` with a constant diagonal) results in a new :class:`Cost` which has an implementation of :meth:`applyProx_`.

-**Important** The use of this operator algebra is not recommended for implementing methods  since it creates at each call a new object which may slow the computation of iterative algorithms.
-However, it can be used in the constructor method or in other methods as a default implementation.
+**Important** The use of this operator algebra is not the recommended way to implement methods  since it creates at each call a new object and may slow iterative algorithms.
+However, it can be used freely in constructor methods or in other methods as a default implementation.

 Auxiliary Utilities
 -------------------

-The library contains a folder *Util/* with several function.
-These include viewvers or checking functions which give a first control that an implementation is correct.
+The library contains a folder *Util/* with several functions.
+These include viewers or check functions that give a first control that an implementation is correct.
 For instance, the **CheckMap** function verifies some basic relations between the different methods implemented in the given :class:`Map`.